 - Be proud of your work – You need to ensure that you hand the editor quality copy you are proud of and not just your loose scenario notes with the expectation that they will clean it up.
-The editor is your friend and there to help you turn your dream into reality.
-If you don’t do this, you will likely have your manuscript returned to you.
+The editor is your friend and is there to help you realize your dream.
+If you don’t do this, your manuscript will likely be returned to you.

 - Build a relationship with your editor – Once you find an editor that provides you the feedback you expect and delivers timely results, build that relationship.
 Hire them again for a future project.
 Each of you should go out of your way to build this relationship.
 One that will hopefully last a long time and bring high-quality gaming material to gamers around the globe!

 I am very passionate about my work and about spending my hard-earned money on gaming books.
 It’s a total letdown to find out that a book with a great pitch is horribly written and riddled with grammatical errors, making reading it a painful experience.
-In the end, it doesn’t matter how pretty your book is or if it is delivered on time.
-If it is poorly written and edited, it is virtually worthless—your customers will let you know.
+Ultimately, it doesn’t matter how pretty your book is or if it is delivered on time.
+If poorly written and edited, it is virtually worthless—your customers will let you know.

 If you enjoy getting your industry news from us, reading our honest reviews, or any of our helpful articles, please consider becoming one of our valued Patrons.
 Please click the banner above to visit our Patreon site to learn more about how you can help support us and be a part of the Boxcar Nation.